-Ukrainian voices – we exalt you
+Ukrainian voices – we hear you on World Voice Day

 So, for this World Voice Day, how can we all help to lift Ukrainian voices?